ClonyPDF home

 What's the difference between a passport photo and a visa photo for the Philippines?

 The printed passport-style format is 35x45mm.
 Some Philippine visa categories use a different square format, so check the specific visa instructions rather than assuming the passport size applies.
+See the Philippines visa photo requirements guide.

 How long is a Philippine passport photo valid for reuse?